ChipSum-Group/ChipSum.MD/README.md

 # ChipSum.MD
 ChipSum's toolkits serve computational chemistry applications in CDCS, including molecular dynamics simulation and the calculation of the physical and chemical properities.

+   - **Preproc:** Some scripts to deal with the problems occur before calculation or simulation, such as the input parameters suggestion, format transformation and so on.
+   - **Postproc:** Some scripts to deal with the problems occur after calculation or simulation, such as the data analyse, plotting graph and so on.

 ## Functions